SINGAPORE—President Donald Trump touched down at Singapore’s Paya Lebar Air Base at 8:21 p.m. local time on Sunday, June 10.

 Based on Justin’s false statements at his news conference, and the fact that Canada is charging massive Tariffs to our U.S. farmers, workers and companies, I have instructed our U.S. Reps not to endorse the Communique as we look at Tariffs on automobiles flooding the U.S. Market!

 — Donald J. Trump (@realDonaldTrump) June 9, 2018

-Secretary of State Mike Pompeo is traveling to Singapore with Trump and is expected to travel to Japan, South Korea, and China directly following the summit, to coordinate the outcome of the meeting with regional allies.
+Secretary of State Mike Pompeo is traveling to Singapore with Trump and is expected to travel to Japan, South Korea, and China directly following the summit to coordinate the outcome of the meeting with the regional allies.

-Pompeo said the administration will look for a deal backed by Congress to ensure its permanency, so that Kim would be assured that Trump’s successor could not easily scrap a deal without approval from lawmakers.
+Pompeo said the administration will look for a deal backed by Congress to ensure permanency—Kim Jong Un would be assured that Trump’s successor could not easily scrap a deal without approval from lawmakers.

 Trump hosted Japanese Prime Minister Shinzo Abe at the White House on June 7, where he promised Abe he will bring up the issue of the Japanese citizens that North Korea kidnapped years ago and still holds.